 The branch began answering emails from the Samaritans address firstname.lastname@example.org to further support callers who were unable to or did not want to via a telephone call.

-Volunteers began responding to text messages from the Samaritans number 07725 909090.
-Again ensuring Samaritans utilise modern technology and can support callers through further channels.
-The branch won The of Organisation of the Year at Fife Voluntary Action Awards.
+Volunteers began responding to text messages, again ensuring Samaritans utilise modern technology and can support callers through further channels.
+The branch won The Organisation of the Year at Fife Voluntary Action Awards.
 A milestone was reached with the 50th anniversary and celebratory visit was held with the Provost and a wonderful dinner with the volunteers.

 Today, Dunfermline and Samaritans are still entirely run by volunteers and funded by donations.
 Back in 1964 the branch was one of just five in Scotland whilst today there are 19 branches in Scotland supported by over 1,000 volunteers.
 Without the support of volunteers and donations the branch would never have reached its 50th year.
 If you would like to become a volunteer or donate please contact email@example.com or call in at 22 Townhill Road, Dunfermline for one of the following information evenings: